ashumsd7/heyashu/src/content/notes-namaste-node-js/e6-libuv-async-io.md

 And that's all for this episode!

 I'm Ashutosh Anand Tiwari, and I'm writing digital notes on Node.js.
 If you enjoy these notes, please share them with your friends.
-If you find any errors or have improvements, feel free to contribute by [visitng this link.](https://heyashu.in/admin) If you're interested in writing the next episode's notes, [visit this link](https://heyashu.in/admin).
+If you find any errors or have improvements, feel free to contribute by [visiting this link.](https://heyashu.in/admin) If you're interested in writing the next episode's notes, [visit this link](https://heyashu.in/admin).
 Let's learn together!
 Also, please consider giving a star to [this repo](https://github.com/ashumsd7/heyashu/tree/main/src/data).
 For any queries, [let's connect here](https://topmate.io/aat/1148709/pay).

 - - -